AdobeDocs/analytics.pt-BR/help/components/c-marketing-channels/c-overview-metrics.md

 Adicionar uma coluna ao relatório.

-## First and last-touch metrics {#concept_68D9A50204304BA58C1F8013451E7853}
+## Métricas de primeiro e último toque {#concept_68D9A50204304BA58C1F8013451E7853}

-O primeiro toque e o último toque são atributos de canal que permitem ver quantos novos envolvimentos (ou dados de métricas, como visualizações de produtos, receita e pedidos) resultam da atividade de um visitante no canal.
+O primeiro toque e o último toque são atributos de canal que permitem ver quantos novos envolvimentos (ou dados de métrica como exibições de produtos, receita e pedidos) resultam da atividade de um visitante no canal.

 When a success event occurs, Analytics looks at the entire visitor's activity and history (back to the [visitor's engagement expiration](../../components/c-marketing-channels/visitor-engagement.md#topic_32ADFDB12D3A4F35843A4545AC97C49F)).
 Nota o primeiro canal pelo qual o usuário chegou, bem como o canal mais recente.
 Em seguida, dá o crédito do evento de sucesso a cada canal apropriado.

 <!--

 <note>
   A first-touch value has a rolling expiration based on the frequency of a visitor returning to the site.
 This first-touch expiration resets whenever a visitor returns to the site.
 This effects reporting by causing first-touch values to persist longer than you might expect.
 For example, this can occur if an instance of an first-touch channel was created a year ago.
 Remove the values on the eVar in the admin console to reset.
 </note>

  -->